jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

 ### Automatic synchronization with your local machine

 The following script allows you to automatically synchronize a local directory and have an exact copy of it on jean-zay.
 For the script to run smoothly, make sure the directory is lightweight, e.g. a directory containing code.
+Create a file `sync_jz.sh` with

 ```bash
 #!/bin/bash